 The scoring and ranking phase challenges are primarily on the engineering side.
 To get a ranked list of top recipes per user, we use the trained model to score candidate items from the previous phase and rank them accordingly.
 Scoring is done by multiplying the user embedding with the recipe embeddings of all candidate recipes and subsequently ranking them by the resulting score.
 When a user logs into Cookidoo, executing this step in real-time can take prohibitively long when implemented naively.
 We considered multiple options to tackle this challenge:

-- Using a database like ElasticSearch or an approximate nearest neighbors search index such as Annoy or Faiss to retrieve (approximate) scores fast enough for live scoring
+- Using a database like ElasticSearch or an approximate nearest neighbours search index such as Annoy or Faiss to retrieve (approximate) scores fast enough for live scoring

 - Further narrowing down the number of candidates to score in the Candidate Selection step by building a second, faster to score model to pre-select relevant items for live scoring